Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 ### No-argument callables

-The reason for restricting available members to no-argument ones is to avoid an _resolution explosion_ in the case of nested function calls.
-To understand the problem, we need to understand the sequence in which function calls are resolved and type checked, which is spelled out in the [specification](https://kotlinlang.org/spec/overload-resolution.html#overload-resolution).
+The reason for restricting available members is avoiding _resolution explosion_ in the case of nested function calls.
+To understand the problem, we need to understand the sequence in which function calls are resolved and type checked, which is spelled out in the [Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#overload-resolution).

 1. Infer the types of non-lambda arguments.
 2. Choose an overload for the function based on the gathered types.